MinecraftU/mcu-curriculum/sequence_4/section_1.md

     return total;
 }
 ```
 This block defines a method called `sum` that takes two _parameters_ (a and b).
 The first line is called the method signature and defines its return type `int`.
 In the second line, we define a new variable called `total` that is equal to `a+b`.
 The third line returns `total`.
+(Don't worry about the word `static` for now; it's necessary here but we will explain it later.)

 Finally, we're going to _call_ our `sum` function and pass it two _arguments_, in this case two integers.
 These _arguement_ values fill in the _parameters_ from the method definition.
 Then we'll assign the result to a variable `result` and print it.
 Your final code should look something like this:
 ```